Charles-the-Giraffe/SlackEmojiScript/README.txt

-This is a python script was written for fun, you can use this in any way you choose.
+This python script was written for fun, you can use this in any way you choose.

 Things youll need
   Selenium for Python